Are you undertaking post-registration/postgraduate study in nursing or midwifery in Victoria?

 - mental health nursing

 - maternal and child health

-- Advanced Diploma in Nursing
+- Advanced Diploma in Nursing/Mental Health

-- Diploma of Alcohol and other Drugs for enrolled nurses
+- Diploma of Alcohol and Other Drugs

 Use of the grant